October 28, 2008, WDAN hosted a special broadcast which took place

 broadcasting a schedule from the Oldsmobile Balloon Classic Illinois

 from the Vermilion County Airport.
-The coverage expanded
+The coverage expanded during

 the early 1990's and included the work